 The Avonmouth Wind Power ProjectEnvironmental Impact Assessment for a wind farm at BSTW

 As the regional water and sewage treatment provider, Wessex Water is an energy intensive business.
-The company has long adopted a corporate objective to achieve genuinely sustainable operations and accordingly sought to increase on-site renewable energy generation by installing wind turbines at Bristol Sewage Treatment Works (BSTW).
+The company has long adopted a corporate objective to achieve genuinely sustainable operations and accordingly sought to increase on-site renewable energy generation by installing wind turbines at Bristol Sewage Treatment Works (BSTW), in Avonmouth.

 Wind turbines are large, dynamic structures which can cause a range of environmental impacts.
 Development constraints at BSTW included proximity to aircraft safety zones and aviation radar coverage at Filton Airfield, a substantial network of telecommunications links, proximity to a Scheduled Monument, designation of part of the STW as a Site of Nature Conservation Interest and potential for indirect effects on the nearby Severn Estuary, a European site of nature conservation importance.

-The Landmark Practice scoped the need for an Environmental Impact Assessment (EIA) of development of three wind turbines at the BSTW with the local planning authority (LPA) and also provided planning, ecology, ornithology and landscape input to the Environmental Statement (ES).
+The Landmark Practice scoped the need for an Environmental Impact Assessment (EIA) of development of three wind turbines at the BSTW, in Avonmouth with the local planning authority (LPA) and also provided planning, ecology, ornithology and landscape input to the Environmental Statement (ES).

 The application scheme was adjusted to address the findings of the EIA.
 One of the turbines that initially posed risk to bird and bat species was moved to a less sensitive position, and the energy generating potential of the site was enhanced by addition of a fourth turbine to the scheme.